StatCan/aaw-argocd-manifests/profiles-argocd-system/template/gitea/README.md

 # Deployment
 The [gitea helm chart](https://gitea.com/gitea/helm-chart) is templated as unclassified and protected-b manifests providing:
 [unclassified](./unclassified/manifest.yaml) and [protected-b](./protectedb/manifest.yaml) manifest files.
-Prior to deployment, patches should be applied to the each [unclassified](./unclassified/manifest.yaml) and [protected-b](./protectedb/manifest.yaml) manifest files via kustomiz.
+Prior to deployment, patches should be applied to each [unclassified](./unclassified/manifest.yaml) and [protected-b](./protectedb/manifest.yaml) manifest files via kustomize.

 Any kustomization common to the unclassified and protected-b gitea deployments is contained within the `base/` directory.
 Additional kustomization patches specific to application can be defined in the `unclassified/` or